deckhouse/secrets-store-integration/docs/USAGE.md

 ## Autorotation feature

-The autorotation feature in the `secret-store-integration` module is enabled by default.
+The autorotation feature in the `secrets-store-integration` module is enabled by default.
 Every two minutes, the module polls Stronghold and synchronizes secrets in the mounted file if they have changed.

 There are two ways to track changes to the secret file in a Pod: